 - 9.1 A Labuan insurer must measure the best estimate liabilities gross of reinsurance.
-The recoveries from reinsurance arrangements, which are to be determined net of any payments to the reinsurer, are to be measured separately. - 9.2 In the event that the value of the best estimate liabilities is determined to be negative, a Labuan insurer must not zeroise the best estimate liabilities. - 9.3 The Appointed Actuary shall be responsible to determine the level of reserves required, based on his professional valuation of the Labuan insurer's life insurance liabilities, for each fund, using a basis which is no less stringent than that prescribed in the Guidelines. - 9.4 The life insurance liability shall be valued, where appropriate, using a prospective actuarial valuation based on the sum of the present value of future guaranteed and, in the case of a participating life policy, appropriate level of non-guaranteed benefits, and the expected future management and distribution expenses, less the present value of future gross considerations arising from the policy discounted at the appropriate risk discount rate.
-For this purpose, the expected future cash flows shall be determined using best estimate assumptions, and with due regard to significant recent experience.
+The recoveries from reinsurance arrangements, which are to be determined net of any payments to the reinsurer, are to be measured separately. - 9.2 In the event that the value of the best estimate liabilities is determined to be negative, a Labuan insurer must not zeroise the best estimate liabilities. - 9.3 The Appointed Actuary shall be responsible to determine the level of reserves required, based on his professional valuation of the Labuan insurer's life insurance liabilities, for each fund, using a basis which is no less stringent than that prescribed in the Guidelines.

-4 This refers to the gross written premiums of the immediate preceding financial year.
+4 This refers to the gross written premium of the immediate preceding financial year.